 Abstract

-This document describes the major DVB-C interconnection building blocks an AO must implement towards the VHE in order to be able to successfully interoperate with the ROTV.
+This document describes the major DVB-C interconnection building blocks an AO must implement towards the Wyre VHE in order to be able to successfully interoperate with the Wyre ROTV.
 Each required building block is briefly described explaining it´s expected functional behavior.